Project case study

 The project is built using:

-Bootstrap was used for the front end because the interface does not need to be visually complex.
-It needs to be clear, usable and quick to extend.
+Bootstrap was used for the front end because the interface needs to be clear, functional and quick to extend.
+The purpose of the tool is not visual complexity.
+The purpose is to make the workflow simple and efficient.

 Why Django Was the Right Choice

-Most of my recent development work has focused on backend systems, product tooling and transport software concepts.
-Building this utility in Django gave me a practical reason to deepen my experience with a different web framework while still solving a real problem.
+Building the Resource Generator in Django gave me a practical way to deepen my experience with a different web framework while solving a real product problem.

 Django was useful because it allowed me to:

-For a personal utility, Django gives a good balance between speed, structure and maintainability.
+For a personal product utility, Django provides a good balance of speed, structure and maintainability.

 Process Overview